 Perception of the visual impacts of a wind farm or solar farm, and whether those impacts are viewed negatively or positively, is very subjective and is obviously coloured by each person’s opinion of wind turbines or solar energy in general.
 DP Energy has designed the Port Augusta Renewable Energy Park in line with principles of development objectives listed within the Port Augusta City Council and District Council of Mount Remarkable Development Plans.

 Some of these objectives include designing the project such that wind turbine generators are in straight rows and are uniform in colour, size, shape and blade rotation direction.
 The Development Plans also stipulate that to manage visual amenity, wind turbine generators need to be set back at least 1km from non-associated dwellings.
 The Port Augusta Renewable Energy Park turbines are sited to achieve a minimum 2km setback from non-associated dwellings.

-As part of the development application process, a number of photographic representations (photomontages) illustrating the likely appearance of the turbines and how the project will look from various viewpoints will be created and will be available on this website.
-The proposed solar farm will employ a vegetated buffer zone around the perimeter of the Project.
-Given that the site is extremely flat, this buffer will reduce visibility of the solar array from the majority of viewpoints.
+As part of the development application process, a number of photographic representations (photomontages) illustrating the likely appearance of the turbines and how the project will look from various viewpoints were created.

-The Project is expected to be built out over a period of approximately 18 months, commencing late 2018/early 2019, with all phases being fully energised and delivering renewable energy into the South Australian electricity network by 2020.
+The Project is expected to be built out over a period of approximately 18 months.

 Below are links to a number of fact sheets and other resources.